TomasTillmann/csharp-advanced-notes/notes.md

 ## When to use
-1. we would like to add new API to already existing class, that we cannot change
+1. we would like to add new API to already existing class, that we cannot change the already existing class

 2. seperation of modules at complex software

-3. use instead of hungarian notation
+3. use compactly with "hungarian notation"

 ```cs
 // somewhere in program